HomeRight ArrowEducation

 • Hallman v.
 KalshiEX (No. 1:26-cv-00317) — Filed Jan 2026.

 All three are being consolidated before a single judge.
-A consolidated complaint is due March 24, 2026.
+A consolidated complaint was due March 24, 2026.

-The core allegations across these suits: Kalshi markets itself as a peer-to-peer exchange, but in reality, its affiliated trading arm (Kalshi Trading LLC) acts as a market maker on the platform — meaning users are often betting "against the house" rather than against other traders.
+The core allegations: Kalshi markets itself as a peer-to-peer exchange, but its affiliated trading arm (Kalshi Trading LLC) acts as a market maker — meaning users are often betting "against the house."
 Plaintiffs argue this makes Kalshi indistinguishable from a traditional sportsbook.

 Other Kalshi Class Actions